onebeyond/systemic/README.md

 postponing the server start until all routes have been initialised.

 #### Bootstraping components from the file system
-The dependency graph for a medium size project can grow to tens of components leading to questions of how to large system definitions and questions of how best to organise your components.
+The dependency graph for a medium size project can grow to tens of components leading large system definitions and questions of how best to organise your components.
 You can avoid this by bootstraping components from a specified directory, where each folder in the directory defines an index.js which defines a sub system. e.g.

 ```
 lib/